 When you are done, post the final JPG of this quiz demonstrating the tasks above on your blog and include written answers the following questions:

 What is the standard resolution for images made for the web?

 What is the standard resolution for images made for print?

 What 2 types of files should you always save, and what are their purposes?

 Please feel free to email me your questions, I am happy to help.

-The video will be up on Canvas soon.
+The video of this class will be up on Canvas under the announcements section soon.